bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 - `Inc`: increment value;
 - `Min`,`Max`: change the value of a field if the value entered is smaller / larger than the current value of the field;
 - `Mul`: value multiplication;
-- `PopFirst`,`PopLast`: remove first / last element from array;
+- `PopFirst`,`PopLast`: remove first / last element from an array;
 - `Pull`: remove value from an array;
 - `Push`: add value to an array at the end (further options in the same operator: array sorting, keeping the first _n_ element of an array);
 - `AddToSet`: add a value to an array if it does not already exist.

 The above operations are meaningful even if the specified field does not exist.
 Depending on the type of operator, the database will make changes to a default value.
-For example, for `Inc` and`Mul`, the field will be set to 0 and then modified.
+For example, for `Inc` and `Mul`, the field will be set to 0 and then modified.
 For array operations, an empty array is modified.
-For the other operations, you can look up the behavior from the [documentation](https://docs.mongodb.com/manual/reference/operator/update/).
+For other operations, you can look up the behavior in the [documentation](https://docs.mongodb.com/manual/reference/operator/update/).

 Multiple documents can be modified at the same time using this method.
 The requested update operations are performed on all documents that match the filter criteria.

-For example: in view of the summer season, put _all_ balls on sale with 25% discount.
+For example: in view of the summer season, put _all_ balls on sale with a 25% discount.

 ```csharp
 collection.UpdateMany(